Key QCA Principles

 1. Embed effective risk management, considering both opportunities and threats, throughout the organisation

-1. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities
+1. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The current Directors of the Company, together with their experience, skills, and personal qualities relevant to the Company’s business are outlined below:

-• Anthony Clayden, of Strategic Finance Director Ltd (Secretary) is Head of Finance and Company Secretary with over 23 years’ experience directing or advising over 40 high growth potential businesses of differing size and complexity and brings broad experience of strategic, operational, and financial matters.
+• Anthony Clayden, of Strategic Finance Director Ltd (Company Secretary) is Head of Finance and Company Secretary with over 24 years’ experience directing or advising over 50 high growth potential businesses of differing size and complexity and brings broad experience of strategic, operational, and financial matters.
 His career encompasses numerous businesses in the life sciences and healthcare sector including 6 years as Chief Financial Officer of AIM quoted Futura Medical Plc where he was involved in its IPO and a series of placings.
 Previously, Anthony worked with KPMG and PwC on a range of corporate finance matters including fundraisings, company sales and acquisition advice.
 Anthony has a B.Sc.
 (Hons) in Natural Sciences from Durham University and is a Qualified Chartered Accountant.
 Although Anthony is not a Director of the Company, he provides invaluable advice on all matters financial.

-The Company holds annual briefings for the board covering regulations that are relevant to their role as Directors of an AIM-quoted company.
+The Company holds annual briefings for the Board covering regulations that are relevant to their role as Directors of an AIM-quoted company.

-1. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+1. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 1. Promote a corporate culture that is based on ethical values and behaviours

-1. Maintain governance structures and processes that are fit for purpose and support good decision-making by the board
+1. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The board of the Company, together with its sub-committees, is responsible for the following:
+The Board of the Company, together with its sub-committees, is responsible for the following:

 • The setting of and execution of the overall strategy of the Company;